PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

-which is a bijection due to transitivity and the fact that $\textrm{Stab}_G(x_0)$ is a closed subgroup of $G$.
-Because of this we will represent a homogeneous space as the quotient $G/H$ for some choice of closed subgroup $H$ since all homogeneous spaces are isomorphic to such a quotient by the above construction.
+is a closed subgroup of $G$.
+Because of this we will represent a homogeneous space as the quotient $G/H$ for some choice of closed subgroup $H = \textrm{Stab}_G(x_0)$ since all homogeneous spaces are isomorphic to such a quotient by the above construction.

 In this article we will restrict ourselves to those homogeneous spaces that correspond to those quotients $G/H$ where the subgroup $H$ is compact and connected.
 Restricting ourselves to compact and connected subgroups simplifies many constructions and still covers several interesting cases such as the rigid body motion groups $SE(d)$.